snltd/SexyMF/README.md

 You can pass flags such as `-t` and `-s` by setting `flags=` to a list of the flags you require -- for instance `?flags=ts`.
-SexyMF has a look-up list of allowable flags for each `svcadm` sub-command in the config file, and if a user tries to set a flag which is not in the appropriate list, he wil receive an error.
+SexyMF has a look-up list of allowable flags for each `svcadm` sub-command in the config file, and if a user tries to set a flag which is not in the appropriate list, he will receive an error.

 The `mark` subcommand requires you pass a state with the `state` variable.
 If you fail to do this, or specify a state `svcadm` does not understand, you will get a 404 error and be told you have supplied an `Unknown or incorrectly formed command`.

 Sending an invalid service name or an invalid command will result in a 409